sulu/sulu/UPGRADE.md

 ## dev-master

+### Deprecation of SecuredEntityRepositoryTrait

+The `SecuredEntityRepositoryTrait` was deprecated, use the `AccessControlQueryEnhancer` service instead.
+The following classes stopped using the `SecuredEntityRepositoryTrait`, so the `addAccessControl` method won't be available anymore on them, consider this if you have extended one of these classes:

+- `DoctrineListBuilder`
+- `CollectionRepository`
+- `MediaRepository`

 ### Role Entity changed for anonymous roles

 Sulu needs to handle anonymous users, so we need additional anonymous roles.